Spain: Tenerife’s Wild Carnival

 It’s a cathartic, flamboyant cross-dressing extravaganza.
 At the end of the procession, the sardine will be burned and a new year to sin will begin.
 The world needs Carnival.
 You need it too.

 Twelve million years ago, volcanoes erupted giving birth to the Canary Islands.
 They are still active but quiet.
 The last recorded eruption of Mt Teide happened a mere 100 years ago.

-Teide National park is a registered the World Heritage UNESCO sight.
+Teide National park is a registered World Heritage UNESCO site.
 There is a unique feeling of otherworldliness as you walk through the jagged rocky desert crater amongst ancient lava flows and towering rock cones.